University Interscholastic League: Organization

 Activities for most Texas private schools are governed by separate bodies, the largest of which is TAPPS.
 However, private schools are allowed to join the UIL only if 1) they meet UIL's definition of a high school, 2) they are accredited by the Texas Private School Accreditation Commission, and 3) they are ineligible for membership in any league similar to UIL (such as TAPPS or the Southwest Preparatory Conference).
 Furthermore, private schools must compete at one classification higher than their enrollment would otherwise dictate.

 UIL schools are permitted to schedule contests with private schools and/or home school groups.

-Charter schools must participate at no lower than the classification of the smallest high school in the district where the charter school resides; for example, a charter school within the Dallas ISD must participate in at least Class AAAA, as DISD has high schools which participate at this level.
+Charter schools must participate at no lower than the classification of the smallest high school in the district where the charter school resides; for example, a charter school within Dallas ISD must participate in at least Class AAAA, as DISD has high schools which participate at this level.

 Schools are arranged by conference to ensure that schools compete on a regular basis with other schools in the geographic area of a similar size.
 The conferences are A (the smallest), AA, AAA, AAAA, AAAAA and AAAAAA (the largest).
 The corresponding alphanumeric designations (1A, 2A, 3A, 4A, 5A, and 6A) are used in everyday conversation (as well as in this article), but officially UIL only uses the alphabetic designations.
 The general guideline is that the UIL desires between 220 and 245 schools in Conference AAAAAA, at least 200 schools in Conferences AA, AAA, AAAA, and AAAAA with the grades 9–12 enrollment ratio for those classes no greater than 2.0 between the largest and smallest school in each class.

 In addition, for football participation, a school whose enrollment is at or below 104.5 students may choose to play either six-man football (which, as of the 2014 alignment, is Conference 1A) or 11-man football (at Conference 2A).
 Schools with enrollments over 104.5 are only eligible for 11-man football; however, some schools organize a six-man team and play an "outlaw" schedule (i.e., the school is not eligible for the postseason).
-Moreover, for some events (such as team tennis or swimming and diving), the UIL organizes all participating schools into Conference 6A and Conference 5A, with the latter encompassing all schools not meeting the Conference 6A enrollment requirements.
+Moreover, for some events (such as team tennis, swimming, or diving), the UIL organizes all participating schools into Conference 6A and Conference 5A, with the latter encompassing all schools not meeting the Conference 6A enrollment requirements.